rfjakob/earlyoom/README.md

 -d ... enable debugging messages
 -v ... print version information and exit
--r ... memory report interval in seconds (default 1), set to 0 to disable completely -h ... this help text
+-r ... memory report interval in seconds (default 1), set to 0 to disable completely -p ... set niceness of earlyoom to -20 and oom_score_adj to -1000 -h ... this help text
 ```